 Positioning your hive is important.
 They should be kept in a sheltered position.
 Generally, if you would be comfortable in a position all year round, then the bees probably would be too.
 A verandah is usually good as they are protected from the elements and you can watch them more easily.
 They must be protected from direct afternoon sun.
 They don’t need much space, even a small apartment verandah is sufficient.
 If you want to put them out in the open, you will need to provide a roof.
 I can supply a simple but effective roof for $10.

-Price for a professionally made empty hive box (honey hive design) is $140.
+Price for a professionally made empty hive box (honey hive design) is $150.
 I also supply standard OATHs for $100.
-I actually recommend these for transfers as they have only one gap for the bees to seal, not two.
+I recommend standard OATHs for transfers as they have only one gap for the bees to seal, not two.

 Want to make your own box?